Metropolis is one of the most exciting

 In this story, there are two main

-the heroes of the story because they are the ones who rescue the
+the heroes of the saga because they are the ones who rescue the

 population from being drowned in the flood.
 John Federson is a